 Prichard continued, "We’ve been building Mick this whole time with Steve, and now it’s The Undertaker who is without a dancing partner.
 So I think it was Vince McMahon who said, ‘Why not have The Undertaker and Mankind one more time, and put em in the cage, in the confines of this monstrous cage and have this epic fucking match?’"

-Mankind had been feuding with Steve Austin who was the top guy in the company at the time.
-The two of them had history and just one year before were tag team champs together (albeit under Foley’s alter ego Dude Love).
+Mankind had been feuding with Steve Austin, who was the top guy in the company at the time.
+The two of them had a history, and just one year before were tag team champs together (albeit under Foley’s alter ego Dude Love).

 Foley and Austin held the titles for a short while in 1997 until an ill-fated inverted piledriver botch by Owen Hart almost paralyzed Austin and kept him out of action for a while resulting in them having to drop the tag team titles.
 A storyline could have easily been written around their history together from the year before, but Vince was set on Austin having a First Blood match with Kane and Undertaker and Mankind taking their storied rivalry into the confines of a hellish cage.

-The move to have Mankind work with The Undertaker meant Foley having to wrestle someone he had already had six pay-per-view matches with already.
-Not to mention, Undertaker had a jacked-up ankle at the time and could hardly walk let alone skimmy up the side of a cage.
+The move to have Mankind work with The Undertaker meant Mick Foley having to wrestle someone he had already had six pay-per-view matches with already.
+Not to mention, Undertaker had a jacked-up ankle at the time and could hardly walk, let alone skimmy up the side of a cage.

 Not one year before this, The Undertaker and Shawn Michaels had a memorable Hell in a Cell Match at 1997 Bad Blood.
 This posed a mental dilemma Foley.

 “How the fuck do I top that?”
 Foley reacted to Prichard after finding out that he’d be wrestling with The Undertaker in a Hell in a Cell Match at 1998’s King of the Ring. pay-per-view “How the hell do I top what Undertaker and Shawn Michaels have already done?”